An update to this story, “500 at Virginia Tech Rally: ‘We Love Our Jewish Neighbors,” appears here.

 The Blacksburg Police Department is now investigating the matter.

 Librescu was a Virginia Tech professor who sacrificed his own life on April 17, 2007, to save his students in the midst of an attack at the university.
-Librescu barricaded his classroom as a gunman tried to enter, allowing dozens of students to jump from the windows to safety.
-The gunman ultimately got in, and shot and killed the 76-year-old, who was one of 32 people murdered in what remains the deadliest school massacre in U.S. history.
+Librescu barricaded his classroom as a gunman tried to enter, allowing nearly two dozen students to jump from the windows to safety.
+The gunman ultimately got in, and shot and killed the 76-year-old, who was one of 32 people murdered in what remains the deadliest school shooting in U.S. history.

 Rabbi Zvi Yaakov Zwiebel, co-director of Chabad’s Librescu Jewish Student Center